Constitution

 f.
 Establish or change guidelines for the Society’s operations and activities, within the framework of the constitution.

 g.
-Notwithstanding §9.1 f, and other provisions of the constitution: Before new guidelines can be adopted that affect or deal with the Sangha, or tangible or intangible assets that have been given for use by the Sangha, or that which the Sangha has the disposal of, the proposal must first approved by the Spiritual Leader.
+Notwithstanding §9.1 f, and other provisions of these constitution: Before new guidelines can be adopted that affect or deal with the Sangha, or tangible or non-tangible assets that have been given for the use of the Sangha, or that are at the disposal of the Sangha, the proposal must first be approved by the relevant spiritual director.

-3. The committee can make decisions when a majority of the committee members are present.
-Spiritual Leader must be present for the committee to be able to make decisions.
+3. The board can make decisions when a majority of the board members are present.
+All spiritual directors must be present in order for the board to make decisions.
 Decisions are made by a majority of the votes cast.
 In the event of a tie, the chairperson’s vote is decisive.

-5. If the Spiritual Leader does not approve a proposal for a resolution, and a majority of the committee members wish to proceed to adopt the proposal, the committee may
+5. If a spiritual director does not approve a proposal for resolution, and a majority of the board members wish to proceed to adopt the proposal, the board may

 a.
 Convene a Special General Meeting to vote on the proposal.